What exactly is an Orthodontist?

 We understand that today's marketplace is very confusing.
 There are so many ways to treat your smile today.
 Many general dentists are using Invisalign and metal braces that look similar to your orthodontic office.
 It is important for you to carefully shop and gather honest opinions from trusted friends and family members, and don't just read review sites.
 We often see that cheap braces are not always so cheap.
 Please do your homework.
 Remember to ask about extra fees for retainers, x-rays, after school hours, and how long is their post treatment follow-up.
 Depending who you visit, these extras can sometimes add another $1,000 to your original estimate over the duration of your treatment time.
 Go to the American Association of Orthodontists (aaoinfo.org) website for more information about the differences between an orthodontist, direct to consumer orthodontics and an ortho-dentist.

 Should I see my general dentist while I have braces?

 It is very important for you to continue to see your general dentist every 6 months for a cleaning or check-up.
+They are the experts and are highly trained and fully equipped to keep your teeth and gums looking their best and staying healthy!
 Also, it is important to avoid sugary or acidic soda drinks when you are wearing braces.
 The sugar can attack your teeth and leave white spots called decalcification on your teeth.
 Patients who are conscientious about caring for their teeth and who limit sugary, acidic foods, and drinks should not develop these white marks.

 Still, have questions?

-Just ask us!
+Just ask us or text us anytime!
 We are happy to answer your questions.